UPDATE: Investigators believe house fire set intentionally; one in critical condition

 The mother and daughter were transported to a hospital in Syracuse, with possible burn and smoke inhalation injuries.
 The names of all those inside are not being released now due to the mother being in critical condition, Det.
 Lt.
 Joe Donoghue with city police said.
 The woman’s daughter is in stable condition.

-The landlord, Holly E. Gaskin, said she was awake when the fire started.
+The landlord, Ms. Gaskin, said she was awake when the fire started.
 She heard shouting and loud footsteps running down the stairs.
 The son then screamed “get out,” she said.

 “I was like ‘oh my God, I think the house is on fire,’” Ms. Gaskin said.
 “Then I just saw this orange glow.”